 While it’s a nice plot development it’s also virtually impossible.
 We’ve been in and out of enough 747 and 777 EE bays to know that it can’t be done unnoticed.
 The carpet would be noticeably displaced; a warning sign to trained crew.
 The hatch aperture is also awkward and cramped, so is not easy to get in and out of quickly.

 It’s also worth noting that an EE bay would be an unpleasant place to be in flight.
 They are extremely noisy owing to cooling ventilation, are very cramped, there are lots of exposed edges and its easy to injure yourself, even when on the ground.
 Add a bit of turbulence and you’re in trouble:

 Back to the story.
 So now the hacker is in the EE bay, and this is where the story goes bananas.
 Using a simple, unspecified cable connection they plug a laptop into the plane systems and proceed to do all sorts of fantastical and, in our expert opinion, impossible things to the plane.
 In the story this one cable connection enables them to make the plane vanish from radar and allows them to take control of flight systems:

-The Boeing 777 is unique in that it uses a control protocol unlike any other.
-It’s called ARINC 629, unlike nearly every other plane which uses a different protocol called ARINC 429.
-Some much newer planes (e.g. B787 and A380) use a newer ethernet based protocol called AFDX.
+The Boeing 777 is unique in that it uses a control protocol unlike any other, ARINC 629.
+Nearly every other plane uses ARINC 429.
+Some much newer planes (e.g. B787 and A380) use a newer ethernet based protocol called AFDX or ARINC 664.

 ARINC 629 was developed partly in order to reduce cabling weight.
 ARINC 429 was less of a network, more point-to-point cabling.
 Hence the cabling weight was significant.
 ARINC 629 moved to an inductively coupled bus network, offering very significant cable saving.